Todaricli/pawculator/README.md

 ## Run the app instruction
 The app was developed using Node.js v22.9.0 and NPM v10.8.3
 - Run `npm install` to install dependencies
-- Run `npm expo start` to run the dev server.
+- Run `npm run start` to run the dev server.

 ## Functionality/Pages